wp-plugins/feed-wrangler/readme.txt

 1. Upload the `feed-wrangler` directory to your blog's `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Settings" > "Feed Wrangler" to create a new feed.

+You can also install through your Wordpress admin by going to "Plugins" > "Add New" and searching for "Feed Wrangler"

 == Screenshots ==